Jeff Foster (spiritual teacher)

-Jeff Foster (born July 30, 1980) is an author and public speaker from England.
+Jeff Foster (born 30 July 1980) is an English writer and public speaker.

 Biography

 Foster was born in 1980 in London, England.
 He studied Astrophysics at Cambridge University.
 At the time he was overwhelmed by feelings of despair and loneliness, which eventually led to physical illness and a personal breakdown soon after graduation.
 He was convinced he was going to die.
 Foster returned to live with his parents, reading and studying for a year on spirituality, searching for relief from his depression.
-This ended in 2006 with the dissolution of the sense of separation, which he understood to be a spiritual awakening:
+This ended in 2006 with the dissolution of the sense of separation, which he understood to be a spiritual awakening.

 He wrote a book, Life Without a Centre (Non-Duality Press), and was invited to hold small gatherings.
 Eventually, after having written several more books, the gatherings were supplemented with retreats and one-to-one sessions.

 In 2011, Foster wrote an article explaining why he no longer considered himself to be an "Advaita teacher" or "nonduality teacher," pointing out problems with the one-sidedness of contemporary "radical Advaita" teachings.
 Instead of a strict impersonal philosophy, he started to embrace and emphasise the relative, human, personal existence in his writings and gatherings, a relativity which he felt was not in conflict with the impersonal Absolute.